Media Contacts: Josh Chetwynd, firstname.lastname@example.org, 303-573-5558; Andrea Ranger, email@example.com, 781-349-2813

 Boston, December 6, 2021 –Green Century Capital Management

-Deere & Co., which produces both the John Deere tractor and a wide array of agriculture equipment, petitioned the U.S. Securities & Exchange Commission (SEC) to exclude an important Green Century Capital Management° right-to-repair proposal from its annual general meeting ballot in the spring.
+Deere & Co., which produces both the John Deere tractor and a wide array of agriculture equipment, petitioned the U.S. Securities & Exchange Commission (SEC) to exclude an important Green Century Capital Management° right-to-repair proposal from its annual general shareholder meeting ballot in the spring.

 Citing previous SEC rulings, Deere argued to the SEC that it had already technically met the terms of the right-to-repair shareholder proposal.
 Although in Green Century’s opinion, Deere didn’t address the spirit of the proposal and should invite Deere’s shareholders to review the issue.
 “Deere seems to be more focused on stifling shareholder concerns than addressing them,” stated Green Century President Leslie Samuelrich.
 “Spending time and energy on an SEC challenge could be put to better use by making their products better serve their customers,” stated Samuelrich.